-As discussed, large conductors adopt lower percentage tension increases than smaller diameter conductors when coated with the same radial thickness of ice.
+Large conductors experience less increase in percentage tension compared to smaller diameter conductors when both are coated with the same radial thickness of the ice.

 As the number of sub-conductors increases (with comparable aluminum content to a single conductor), ice loads increase measurably.